Brett-Tanner/obsidian/Books/High Performance Postgres for Rails.md

 - `\s` - command history
 - `\timing` - toggles timing
 - `\q` - quit
+- `\watch` - will re-run a query every 2 seconds by default, until stopped with `ctrl-c`
 - `\x` - toggle vertical output

 If you put `bind "^R" emc-inc-search-prev` in your `~/.editrc`, you can use `Ctrl+R` to search backwards in the command history.
 Just start typing and it'll display a match; execute with `\g`.